 How Long Can an Insurance Company Take to Investigate a Claim?

 In Pennsylvania, after you file an insurance claim, the company has 30 days to investigate that claim or to deny or accept your claim.
 If there is a reasonable cause that the insurance company cannot complete its investigation within those 30 days, at the end of 30 days, they must provide you with a “reasonable written explanation” as to why the investigation has been delayed.
 If the delay continues, they must write you a similar explanation every 45 days explaining the cause for the delay, and let you know when you can expect a decision.

 Not Every Delay Is the Result of a Bad Faith Investigation

-If the investigation into your claim stretches beyond the 30-day limit, it does not always constitute an act of bad faith.
+If the insurance company’s investigation into your claim stretches beyond the 30-day limit, it does not always constitute an act of bad faith.
 Sometimes legitimate delays happen – it may take a while to gather medical reports or interview witnesses.
 Bad faith requires a deliberate intent by the insurance company to evade the responsibility of paying you the damages you are due.
 It is your responsibility to prove that the insurance company acted in bad faith.

 What If I Do Not Have Evidence of My Insurance Company Failing to Conduct a Proper Investigation?

 It is undoubtedly much harder to prove that an insurance company conducted a bad faith investigation without proof or evidence.
 Whether a judge would believe you if you went to trial in such a circumstance often depends upon the judge.
 If you and your attorney can make a legitimate argument that, even without evidence, the circumstances of your case show that the insurance company engaged in bad faith, it may be possible to prove it.
 In many other cases, however, it is likely that the judge will deny you any restitution if you lack evidence.

 Therefore it is incumbent upon you from the very beginning to compile as much evidence as possible to prove that the company acted in bad faith.